 How to Know if You’ve Been Wrongly Dismissed

 ‘Wrongful dismissal’ is the legal term for an employee’s illegal termination.
 An employer who has wrongfully terminated an employee is considered to have wrongly dismissed them.
-While B.C. law establishes standards for dismissal, some employers may add termination clauses to employment contracts that inadvertently or intentionally violate the ESA.
+While B.C. law establishes standards for dismissal, some employers may add termination clauses to employment contracts that violate the ESA.
 It is important to have a lawyer review these clauses, whether it’s prior to an employee signing a contract or immediately after they have been terminated.
 Employees have six months from their date of termination to file a claim under the ESA.
-They also have two years from the date of termination to take their employer to court.
+They have two years from the date of termination to take their employer to court.

 Employees are not automatically held to the employer’s clause simply because the employee signed a contract.
 The ESA provides guidelines on what a termination clause is permitted to contain.
 Just because a termination clause is present, does not mean that it is legally enforceable.
 This means the employee formerly under contract could still seek legal recourse after termination and may be entitled to further notice or compensation.